Gibtnix/MSIKLM/README.md

     bash install.sh

 as well which will most certainly will work on most Linux distributions.
-This script will to the following steps, if you do not want to use the installation script for some reason, you can use the manual commands instead:
+This script will do the following steps, if you do not want to use the installation script for some reason, you can use the manual commands instead: